balaji-21005757/KITCHEN-UTENSILS-CLASSIFIER/README.md

 # SA(a) KITCHEN UTENSIL CLASSIFIER
 # Algorithm
-1.Import the packages.
+1. Import the packages.
-2.Read the images.
+2. Read the images.
-3.Using classes and epoch find the accuracy and array.
+3. Using classes and epoch find the accuracy and array.
-4.Using array we find the name of the name of the utensil.
+4. Using array we find the name of the name of the utensil.

 ## Program:
 ```